-The sperm whale is the largest of the odontocetes or toothed whales.
+The sperm whale is the largest of the odontocetes, or toothed whales.
 They are sexually dimorphic, which means males and females are visually distinguishable.
-Males can be almost three times as large weighing at about 45,000 kg compared to females which weigh on average 15,000 kg.
-Males reach around 12 m in length, which is the same as a double-decker bus.
+Males can be almost three times as large weighing at about 45 tonnes, compared to females which weigh on average 15 tonnes.
+Males reach around 12 metres in length, which is the same as a double-decker bus.
 A sperm whale’s head is around a third of its body length, so for a large male, this is the same as a hatchback car.
-It’s no surprise then, that their scientific species name macrocephalus, means ‘big head’.
+It’s no surprise, then, that their scientific species name macrocephalus means ‘big head’.

 Inside their giant heads, sperm whales also have the largest brain on Earth.
 A large part of the head is taken up by oil-saturated fatty tissue called spermaceti, which generates powerful and focused clicking sounds used for echolocation and communication.
 It also helps adjusts the whale’s buoyancy.
-Scientists think the powerful clicks could be used to stun prey in a process called ‘biological big bang hypothesis‘.
-Below the spermaceti inside their heads is what is called the ’junk’, and is similar to the ’melon’ found in other toothed whales.
+Scientists think the powerful clicks could be used to stun prey, a theory known as the ‘biological big bang hypothesis‘.
+Below the spermaceti inside their heads is what is called the ’junk’, and this is similar to the ’melon’ found in other toothed whales.
 This redistributes physical stress across the skull and is thought to have evolved to protect the head during ramming.
-Although male sperm whales do not fight frequently for access to females, aggressive ramming behaviour is a common characteristic in the group of mammals from which whales are derived – the even-toed ungulates.
+Although male sperm whales do not fight frequently for access to females, aggressive ramming behaviour is a common characteristic in the group of mammals from which whales are derived, the even-toed ungulates.

 "45% of all plastic used along the Pacific coastline of South and Central America is inadequately managed, leaking 1 million tonnes of plastic each year."